 Gradually expiring legacy long-term contracts, combined with production cuts by leading industry players, as well as declining secondary supplies from enrichers and government inventories are all expected to put significant constraints on the supply stack.

 The Company believes its average costs are consistently in the first quartile of the global uranium production cost curve (based on UxC data).
 These low production costs are primarily driven by the geological structure of our deposits, which enables cost-efficient ISR extraction technology that also benefits from a smaller environmental footprint.
 Our cost advantage is further underpinned by a lower cost base (cost of services, personnel, utilities) in Kazakhstan compared to more developed markets such as Canada and Australia, which are the other major uranium producing countries.

 Together with our partners, Kazatomprom operates 8 out of the 10 largest ISR mines in the world and as the largest ISR producer, we have accumulated extensive experience and knowledge, that allows us to constantly increase the efficiency of our mining operations.

-At 31 December 2019, the Group’s attributable Proved and Probable Ore Reserves totaled 292.7 thousand tonnes of Uranium Metal Content Equivalent (UME), and attributable Measured and Indicated Mineral Resources (inclusive of those Mineral Resources modified to produce the Ore Reserves) totaling 462.4 thousand tonnes of UME (reported in accordance with the terms and definitions of the JORC Code).
+At 31 December 2021, the Group’s attributable Proved and Probable Ore Reserves totalled 350.8 thousand tonnes of Uranium Metal Content Equivalent (“UME”).
+Attributable Measured and Indicated Mineral Resources (inclusive of the Mineral Resources categorized as Ore Reserves) totalled 495.7 thousand tonnes of UME.
+Each category is reported in accordance with the terms and definitions of the Joint Ore Reserves Committee (JORC)

 Like the rest of the nuclear fuel cycle, the uranium mining industry is characterised by the particularly long-term nature of supplier-customer relationships compared to other commodities.